Phenomenal Yet Puzzling: Testing Inductive Reasoning Capabilities of Language Models with Hypothesis Refinement: Inductive Reasoning with LMs: Experimental Setup

-Although it is ideal to have interpreters that can correctly apply $h$, such perfect interpreters might not always be available.
-Importantly, interpreters have no access to $\mathcal{D}_\tau^s$, and thus, the rule must contain sufficient information for interpreters to achieve strong performance when applying the rule.

 We evaluate the quality of a rule $h$ using accuracy.
-More formally, for a task $\tau$ containing a set of unseen examples $\mathcal{D}_\tau^u$, we first define the accuracy for this particular task as

-Let $\mathcal{T}$ denotes the set of all tasks within a dataset.
+More formally, for a task $\tau$ containing a set of unseen examples $\mathcal{D}_\tau^u$, we first define the accuracy for this particular task as Let $\mathcal{T}$ denotes the set of all tasks within a dataset.
 We define \emph{raw accuracy} $c$ and \emph{task accuracy} $c_t$ as

 While {raw accuracy} is the standard metric used in prior work, {task accuracy} could better estimate an LM's induction capability: a model should ideally consistently solve examples within a task.
-Unless otherwise specified, we use GPT-4 (\texttt{gpt-4-0613}; \citealp{openai2023gpt4}) for all experiments and analyses.
-Other models follow similar trends, including GPT-3.5 (\texttt{gpt-3.5-turbo-0613}) and Claude-2~\citep{claude}.
-We include additional results in Appendix~\ref{sec:appendix_results}.
+We use GPT-4 (\texttt{gpt-4-0613}; \citealp{openai2023gpt4}) for all experiments and analyses.
+We include additional results of other models, including GPT-3.5 (\texttt{gpt-3.5-turbo-0613}), Claude-2~\citep{claude}, and LLaMA2-70B~\citep{touvron2023llama} in Appendix~\ref{sec:appendix_results}.